dymmond/esmerald/docs/en/docs/application/settings.md

 Each one of them has particular use cases but they also work together in perfect harmony.

-## EsmeraldAPISettings and the application
+## EsmeraldSettings and the application

-When starting a Esmerald instance, if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldAPISettings`.
+When starting a Esmerald instance, if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldSettings`.

+!!!
+Warning
+    In the past `EsmeraldSettings` was called `EsmeraldAPISettings` and that name will remain for now for backwards compatibility.

+    It is advised to simply use the new naming convention to avoid disruption in the future.
+The only change was the name.

 === "No parameters"